STRINGS OF HOPE – A piece of history

 The production span was five months from starting to write the short film script all the way to the finished film file – only 2 days were the shoot itself.
 That gave me a good estimate on how much preparation a historical film needs!
 The shooting part really consists of a very, very short time in relation to the overall project.
 But it is still the most fun and rewarding.
 Now that the project is finished, I want to give a shoot-out to our amazing cast and crew and thank all our sponsors again for making this happen.
 Thanks to this wonderful group of people, we are one step closer to making the feature film happen!

-The short film is awaiting the festival circuit now, but in the meantime, we have a TRAILER for you!
 If would like to know more about the project, check out our brand new STRINGS OF HOPE Official Website.